BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 5 ---

-![This is the logo for the Joint Committee of the European Supervisory Authorities, featuring its name in a simple, grey, sans-serif font on a white background.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

-![An image displaying the logos of the European Securities and Markets Authority (ESMA) and the European Insurance and Occupational Pensions Authority (EIOPA) side by side on a white background.

-esma
-European Securities and Markets Authority eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![This is a logo for the European Banking Authority (EBA) positioned below the title "THE RISK FACTORS GUIDELINES".
-The logo is a blue rectangle with the white acronym "EBA" on a wavy background on the left, and the full name "EUROPEAN BANKING AUTHORITY" on a solid blue background on the right, separated by a thin orange line.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN BANKING AUTHORITY](#)
 # Title II – Assessing and managing risk: eneral g

 9. These guidelines come in two parts.
 Title II is general and applies to all firms.
 Title III is